openMetadataInitiative/openMINDS_documentation/docs/shared/getting_started/openMINDS_instances.rst

 Be aware that embedded typed objects (cf. `Embedded typed objects`_) within an instance do not receive an individual ``"@id"``.
 In accordance with the JSON-LD specifications, they are inseparable from their parent instance and are not individually referable.

 **"@type"**: The JSON-LD keyword ``"@type"`` is used to set the type of an instance or an embedded typed object within an instance.
-The instance type clearly identifies the metadata schema that should be used to validate the content of that instance or the embedded typed object.
+The ``"@type"`` clearly identifies the metadata schema that should be used to validate the content of an instance or an embedded typed object.

 Linking instances
 #################